astropy/astropy/docs/install.rst

 .. _sourcebuildtest:

-Testing a source code build of Astropy
+Testing a Source Code Build of Astropy
 --------------------------------------

-Before running tests, it's necessary to make sure that Astropy's test dependencies are installed.
+Before running tests, it is necessary to make sure that Astropy's test dependencies are installed.
 This can be done with the following command::

     pip install pytest-astropy